Nuuanu Park Place

 No analysis available

-The listings identify the property as fee-simple, which indicates it is not leasehold.
-I searched for lease expiry language such as lease ends, ground lease, leasehold, or a renewal year and found none.
+The listings identify the building/property as fee-simple, which indicates it is not leasehold.
+I looked for lease-end language such as ground lease, lease expires, or renewal dates and found none.

-The remarks explicitly state the building is fully insured, which is direct evidence for this feature.
-The additional phrase '100% Hurricane Insured' strongly reinforces that the building has comprehensive insurance coverage.
+The remarks explicitly state that the building is fully insured, which is direct evidence for this feature.
+The additional phrase '100% Hurricane Insured' reinforces that the association carries comprehensive building coverage.

 No analysis available

-I looked for fire/life safety language such as 'FLSE passed,' 'fire life safety evaluation passed,' 'life safety compliant,' or 'passed fire inspection,' but found no such references.
-With no current positive value and no supporting remarks, this is treated as not evidenced in the listing text.
+I looked for fire/life safety language such as 'FLSE passed,' 'fire life safety evaluation passed,' 'life safety compliant,' 'passed fire inspection,' or similar wording, but found nothing in the remarks.
+There is no public remark evidence here to confirm whether the building has passed a fire/life safety evaluation.

 Flood zone determined from official FEMA Digital Flood Insurance Rate Map (DFIRM) data using building coordinates, not from agent-reported listing data.